coleifer/peewee/docs/peewee/api.rst

         but the most simple cases, you will be better off implementing many-to-many using the standard APIs.

-    .. py:attribute:: through_model
+    .. attribute:: through_model

-        The :py:class:`Model` representing the many-to-many junction table.
+        The :class:`Model` representing the many-to-many junction table.
         Will be auto-generated if not explicitly declared.

-    .. py:method:: add(value, clear_existing=True)
+    .. method:: add(value, clear_existing=True)

-        :param value: Either a :py:class:`Model` instance, a list of model instances, or a :py:class:`SelectQuery`.
+        :param value: Either a :class:`Model` instance, a list of model instances, or a :class:`SelectQuery`.
         :param bool clear_existing: Whether to remove existing relationships.

         Associate ``value`` with the current instance.
-You can pass in a single model instance, a list of model instances, or even a :py:class:`ModelSelect`.
+You can pass in a single model instance, a list of model instances, or even a :class:`ModelSelect`.

         Example code: